 Best things to do in Kuching Sarawak

 At first I didn’t know what one could do in a small and quiet town as Kuching.
 But after five days, I quickly extended my stay longer.
-There’s many things to do in Kuching, from exploring Malay Chinese city life to Borneon traditions and of course, experiencing wildlife.
+There’s many things to do in Kuching, from exploring Malay Chinese city life to Borneo traditions and of course, experiencing wildlife.
 Attractions in Kuching can be reached on taxi, foot or local bus.
 The natural settings imbued with wildlife costs surprisingly and substantially less than an admission ticket to Disneyland.

 1. Bako National Park